About this course...

 - Particulate separation based on particle size, floatability, specific gravity, magnetic susceptibility, conductivity, and other mineral traits

-- Liquid-solid separation
+- Liquid-solid separation and tailings management

 - Process flowsheets and their control